 We announced in a blog post back in early March that our next project would be our home office (currently occupied by John, but we will see for how long – ha!).
 We are so excited to announce that it is complete!
 We are both surprised and proud that we were able to complete this home office renovation in less than 2 months.
 But, I guess, when you work from home, you are a little more eager to finish up your work space.

 There was a lot of change created from what was a white room with a lot of windows.
 The biggest being the new built-ins (yay storage!) and the color.
 So let’s dive right into the details!

-The biggest change, and one of the driving factors in choosing the home office renovation as our next one, is our new built-in cabinets.
+The biggest change, and one of the driving factors in choosing the home office renovation as our next one, is our new built-in cabinets (step-by-step instructions on how we built them here).
 This home office did not have any storage, and while yes, we could have purchased some cabinets, we felt like the best move was to build custom cabinetry tailored to the dimensions of the space.

 We first started by installing the lower cabinets.
 We purchased these cabinets from CliqStudios in the Austin style.
 They don’t offer any unfinished cabinets so we purchased white ones and then painted over them.
 Yes, we could have built our own cabinets, but this project would have taken much longer.
 Time is money, friends!